shopsmart/clojure-navigation/README.md

 # clojure-navigation #

 Clojure-navigation contains utilities for navigating data and injecting behavior around lines of code in a block.
-For example:
+The primary intent is to make it easy to inspect and transform large data structures from the REPL.

 ## Mount a data structure and navigate it with filesystem-like commands.